-The Food Network & Cooking Channel South Beach Wine & Food Festival Presented by Capital One is back for its 21st installment on Thursday, February 24, and lasting until Sunday, February 27.
+The Food Network & Cooking Channel South Beach Wine & Food Festival Presented by Capital One is back for its 22nd installment on Thursday, February 23, lasting until Sunday, February 26.

 Here’s everything you need to know about what to bring, what to wear, and all the events available for every appetite and budget.

-Events span more than three counties, from as far south as Coral Gables all the way up to Hallandale Beach.
-But staying true to its name, many of the big events still happen on South Beach and its general vicinity.
+Events span more than three counties, from as far south as Kendall all the way up to Hallandale Beach.
+But staying true to its name, many big events still happen in South Beach and its general vicinity.

 While being on time is something most people have never heard of in South Florida, note that the events begin and end precisely when they say they will.
-If an event is over at 10 p.m., don't think that at 10:01 p.m. you’ll be able to grab that one last drink.
-Oh, and speaking of drinks, taking them out the door after an event is severely frowned upon and could even get someone in trouble.
+If an event is over at 10 p.m., don't think that at 10:01 p.m., you’ll be able to grab that one last drink.
+Speaking of drinks, taking them out the door after an event is severely frowned upon and could even get someone in trouble.

 Getting There, the Elements, and What to Bring